opifexM/FileComparison/README.md

 ## Description

 FileComparison analyzes two configuration files and generates a detailed report outlining the differences.
 This utility leverages the power of the Commander npm package to facilitate the handling of command-line inputs.

 The solution employs a set of purpose-built functions to deliver this functionality:

--   `readFileData` reads the input files
--   `getDiffData` parses the data and identifies the differences
--   `getDiffReport` formats and presents the results

 The output is customizable, allowing users to select from three distinct report formats: `stylish`, `plain`, and `json`.
 The `stylish` format is the default, presenting data like a JSON object with nested fields represented through indentation.
 The `plain` format delivers the results in straightforward sentences, while the `json` format presents the difference report as a JSON object.

 ## Usage